Barcodes Across Industries: How Barcode Scanners Transform Business Operations

 - Right Time: Confirms medication is given at the scheduled time

-Studies published in medical journals show that barcode medication administration (BCMA) systems reduce medication errors by up to 65%.
+Studies published in the Journal of Patient Safety show that barcode medication administration (BCMA) systems reduce medication errors by up to 65%.
 This translates to thousands of prevented injuries and deaths annually.

 Healthcare Barcode Applications